 #1 The Mdina Gate – Seen in The Game of Thrones

-Mdina’s baroque-style main gate, built in 1724 during the magistracy of Grand Master António Manoel de Vilhena, is the first attraction a visitor sees.
+Mdina’s baroque-style main gate, built in 1724, during the magistracy of Grand Master António Manoel de Vilhena, is the first attraction you’ll see.

-Walk among the statues of growling lions and take a peek at the gate’s escutcheon bearing the Vilhena coat of arms, while leaving the 21st century behind.
+Walk among the statues of growling lions and take a peek at the gate’s escutcheon bearing the Vilhena coat of arms.
+Leave the 21st century behind and enter.